 From the giant gator’s mouth that you walk through to enter to the zipline that has you soaring right over the gator swamps, Gatorland really embraces everything Florida and is one of those things you remember if you grew up in Florida.

-There’s nothing quite like wandering through the breeding swamp or watching a man in cargo shorts wrestle an alligator to make you feel like you’ve discovered the true meaning of Florida, but there’s also lots of other animals and conservation activity happening at the park that makes Gatorland a must-visit in 2020.
+There’s nothing quite like wandering through the breeding swamp or watching a man in cargo shorts wrestle an alligator to make you feel like you’ve discovered the true meaning of Florida, but there’s also lots of other animals and conservation activity happening at the park that makes Gatorland a must-visit in 2020 (click here to buy tickets cheaper online if you’re already convinced).

 Gatorland Florida Alligator Park

-The main reason for coming to Gatoraland is, of course, the gators themselves.
+The main reason for coming to Gatorland is, of course, the gators themselves.

 Gatorland has thousands of alligators throughout the park, including tiny baby alligators and absolutely massive alligators that have been captured from local areas after been found to be eating people’s dogs (I know, bad alligator).